 Farmers are entrusted with the care of the animals that produce our food before it gets to our plates.
 Whether food is purchased in a grocery store, a farmers market, or directly from a farmer, the animals that produce the food have been provided the best possible care and handling throughout their lives to ensure the food supply is safe.
-The select iGrow articles will be added to as relevant topics are written discussing on-farm management practices that impact the safety of the food supply.
+As relevant topics are written discussing on-farm management practices that impact the safety of our food supply, the select iGrow articles will be updated.
+Feel free to contact an Extension Food Safety, Meat, or Livestock Specialist for more information or to discuss a topic you are curious about that is not found in these articles.
 At the bottom of this article you can find links to the iGrow Livestock Communities that provide additional information about the care of animals on farms and resources covering management practices and marketing of livestock.

 - Sustainable Beef: A ‘Global’ Discussion and You: This article introduces the discussion about producing sustainable beef and provided questions to initiate a preliminary self-evaluation of livestock operations.

-- Everything Happens Through People: This article provides information about the effects of human-animal interactions and discussions the responsibilities of each person involved in the food supply from farm to plate.
+- Everything Happens Through People: This article provides information about the effects of human-animal interactions and discusses the responsibilities of each person involved in the food supply from farm to plate.

 - The Tyson FarmCheck: This article introduces one of the packer-specific on-farm audit programs for animal welfare and handling that verifies the care that animals receive on the farm.